 The French company will support the construction of SKGC's recycling cluster in the southeastern port city of Ulsan.
 In January 2021, SKGC partnered with Brightmark LLC, a San Francisco-based company that provides clean energy generation solutions, to build a pyrolysis plant capable of recycling 200,000 tons of waste plastics annually in Ulsan for commercial operation in 2024.

 The accumulation of plastic waste has become a serious global problem.
 Chemical recycling breaks down and returns plastic to its pure, raw material form.
-United Nations data showed that the amount of plastic waste in the Asia-Pacific regions is projected to reach 140 million tons by 2030.
+United Nations data showed that the amount of plastic waste in the Asia-Pacific region is projected to reach 140 million tons by 2030.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.